 What we should learn from children

 Still, children do have certain advantages.
 For instance, they definitely reach a higher level in the long run, especially when it comes to pronunciation.
-As mentioned above, my ability to express myself in Chinese (both in speaking and writing) is of course superior to a five-year-old, but in the long run, Give the child another five years and I’m left far behind in terms of pronunciation and accent.
-The native speaker will also have a more natural sentence structure and a better grasp of everyday language.
+As mentioned above, my ability to express myself in Chinese (both in speaking and writing) is of course superior to a five-year-old, but fast forward ten years and the native speaker will not only have better pronunciation and intonation, but also a more natural sentence structure, a better grasp of everyday language and so on.

 Thus, no child will think to itself “learning this language just isn’t worth it, let’s do something else”.
 Instead, they will try very hard to fit in socially, which includes the ability to communicate flawlessly.
 There is no way that a second language learner can have such strong incentives to learn Chinese, even though it might be possible to come close.